 Insurance Change Verification

 So you just called your agent to add a vehicle or driver to your auto insurance policy.
 How do you know that the change was completed?
 Every time a change is made to an insurance policy, a declaration page is mailed or emailed directly to you.
-Keep an eye out for the dec page after you make your change, so you know your change was correctly processed.
+Keep an eye out for the declaration page after you make your change, so you know your change was correctly processed.
 Review the page to confirm everything is listed correctly.

 When you shop for insurance, have your declaration page on hand to assist in your search for a new policy.
-It will let both you and your potential new insurance company verify your current coverage, allowing for an easy side-by-side comparison.
+It will let both you and your potential new insurance company verify your current coverage, allowing for easy side-by-side comparison.
 Plus, when you switch insurance providers, your new company will want proof of your current coverage.
-Your insurance id card usually is not sufficient.
+Your insurance ID card usually is not sufficient.
 Your declaration page is required to verify your current coverage.

 A declaration page is essential for your insurance file.
 It is used for all personal lines of insurance including auto, home, motorcycle, RV, and boat policies.
 Scrutinize your declaration page to make sure it is entirely accurate.
 Review your personal information, the vehicle information, all coverage, and premiums.

 Also, verify all the discounts you qualify for are listed accurately.
 The declaration page is genuinely your only weapon against errors.
 If you ever have any questions about your declaration page, ask your agent for help reading it.
 Insurance paperwork can be complicated to decipher, but the importance of the declaration page makes it one you will want to understand fully.

-What Your Dec Page Doesn’t Include
+What Your Declaration Page Doesn’t Include